 How to convert JSON results into a date using JavaScript?

 JSON is a powerful data format to exchange data from server to client and vice versa.
-Many time JSON data is received in a String format and we need to convert it to a usable JSON object.
+Many times JSON data is received in a String format and we need to convert it to a usable JSON object.
 In this process, it's an important requirement to convert string data into Date format.
-In this article, we will learn how to convert JSON results into a Date string using Javascript.
+In this article, we will learn how to convert JSON results into a Date string using JavaScript.

 The JSON objects contain the date like this ?